vinukm/oscarstest/README.md

 ## Copied over requirements from the Servlet:

 Based on the request parameters, a filtering and sorting should be applied.
+Default sort order is by title.

 For cases when there is no supported request parameter provided in the request, the servlet should return all the films below the requested container.